The Africa House

 Author: Christina Lamb

-Published: Viking, The penguin Group, 1999
+Published: Viking, The Penguin Group, 1999

 Size: 20.5cm x 14cm; 384pp

-First edition, hardcover with dustjacket, in very good condition.
+First edition, hardcover with dust jacket, in very good condition.
 The Africa House: the True Story of an English Gentleman and His African Dream, is a fascinating story about Stewart Gore-Browne, an eccentric aristocrat, who was driven to build the house of his dreams in a remote part of Northern Rhodesia (now Zambia) near a lake, called Shiwa Ngandu by the local tribe.
 The book explores Gore-Browne’s childhood, his relationship with his aunt Ethel, who helped fund his dream and his subsequent marriage to Lorna.
 The book is based on extensive diaries and letters and is a true account of one man’s dream, and the trials and tribulations experienced against the backdrop of a country shedding colonialism and entering independence.
 In death he was accorded a state funeral by the Zambian President Kenneth Kaunda.
 Externally, dust jacket with a picture of the Africa House and a child sitting on the steps.
 Publisher's blue board covers are in excellent condition with very little wear and binding is tight.
 Internally, pages are clean and bright.
-Please see photos provided as these serve to reflect the condition in conjunction with details provided.
+Photos provided reflect the condition in addition to the above description.
+Overall condition is very good

 Couldn't load pickup availability